The legacy tool for managing cookbook dependencies. Policyfiles should be used instead.

 A collection of tools to aide in development of Chef Infra cookbooks.
 It uses the full stack installer to give you everything you need to get going in one package.
 You can download it at Chef Workstation.

 The repository structure in which cookbooks are authored, tested, and maintained.
 View an example of the chef-repo.

-A very lightweight Chef Infra Server that runs in-memory on the local machine during a Chef Infra Client run.
+A lightweight Chef Infra Server that runs in-memory on the local machine during a Chef Infra Client run.
 Also known as local mode.

-A cookbook is the fundamental unit of configuration and policy distribution.
+A cookbook is the fundamental unit of configuration and policy distribution in Chef Infra.

 A linting tool that helps you write better Chef Infra cookbooks by detecting and automatically correcting style, syntax, and logic mistakes in your code.